Perfume Used To Be A Man's World — But These Women Are Turning The Tide

-Ask Mathilde Laurent, Cartier's in-house perfumer since 2005, her favorite thing about her job and she'll say something surprising: her office.
+Ask Mathilde Laurent, Cartier's in-house perfumer since 2005, her favourite thing about her job and she'll say something surprising: her office.

 It’s a place that she not only loves, but one that's also served as a metaphor for her position in the fragrance industry for years.